surbeym/Calculator-Homework/README.md

 [Calculator Homework Repository](https://github.com/jpcampos/Calculator-Homework)

 The repo can be cloned using the token provided in the email using the File->New Project-> Import from Version Control -> Github -> Use token.
-The token will provide access to the repository Calculator
+The token will provide access to the repository Calculator-Homework

 ## Building the Application